Akrapovič: Partnerships

 and as an option on most other bikes in their range.

 The exhausts are also on Kawasaki racing bikes, such as the Z1000, as well as Honda, Aprilia and Suzuki.

 Akrapovič supplies the exhaust systems for Audi's LMP cars since 2009 and is an official Audi Sport partner for the first time in the 2012 season, Audi R18 and Audi A5 DTM.

 Many of the leading motorcyclists in the Supersport series are known to ride with Akrapovič fitted exhausts including Roger Lee Hayden who has one fitted to his Kawasaki.

+Akrapovič has formed a technical partnership with Lamborghini, collaborating on several projects.
+Together, they've developed exhaust systems for the Lamborghini Urus and Huracán models, as well as a rear arch for the Huracán STO.

 Production

 Akrapovič's titanium foundry is in an 800 sqm building at the company's main location in Ivančna Gorica.

 The casting process involves gas injection, X-ray radioscopy, and various chemical analyses, aided by CAD/CAM/CAE tools.
 The company also manufactures a titanium range called the Akrapovič Evolution.